codemascot/recursive-code-to-pdf-generator/README.md

-# Recurrsive PDF From C Files Code
+# Recurrsive PDF From Code Files
 This script will create *PDF* recurrsively by going each directory.
 Right now this is only written for C/C++ languages, means it'll only find `*.h`, `*.c` and `*.cpp` files.